 To encourage this we’ve updated one part of the site and introduced a new feature.
 The new feature is a contributor prize draw.
 Each week one lucky contributor will win a £20 voucher in a random prize draw.
 At the moment you only need to post one valid & unique competition (i.e. not a duplicate) to be in the draw.
 We may mix things up over time but for now we’re keeping things simple.
-So far we’ve had two winners – addhope and bill.gould – you could be next!
+We had plenty of happy winners in 2018 and hope to repeat this in 2019!

 I don’t want to post